shaggy8871/frame-sample-app/README.md

 FRAME-sample-app
 ================

-Sample app for FRAME, the dead simple PHP framework.
+Sample app for FRAME, the bare-bones PHP framework.

 Needs some cleanup of examples